frederic-perez/AmE-dictionary/data/dictionary.md

 __blanched__ _v_
 __bland__ _adj_ :seven: __1__ Characterized by a moderate, unperturbed, or tranquil quality, especially: __a__ Pleasant in manner; smooth: _a bland smile._ __b__ Not irritating or stimulating; soothing: _a bland diet._ __c__ Exhibiting no personal worry, embarrassment, or concern: _told a series of bland lies._ __2a__ Dull and insipid: _a bland little drama._ __b__ Having little or no distinctive flavor: _bland cooking._
 __blandish__ _v_ To coax by flattery or wheedling; cajole.
-__blandishment__ _n_ :two: Often, blandishments.
+__blandishment__ _n_ :three: (Often, blandishments.)
 Something, as an action or speech, that tends to entice.
+Flattery intended to persuade. _Syn_ cajolery, palaver _Not even his favorite daughter’s blandishment could persuade him to submit to her whims._
 __blank__ _n_ (blank cartridge) A gun cartridge with a charge of powder but no bullet. _The shooter fired blanks._
 __blanket__ _n_ :two::hammer: _The security blanket._
 __blanketed__ _v_ :five::hammer: (blanketing)